 Let’s say a customer makes a purchase on July 20, after clicking on an ad three days earlier, on July 17.
 In the Campaigns tab, the conversion would be attributed to July 17, the day of the click.
 In Attribution reports, the conversion would be attributed to July 20, the day of the conversion.

 Data in the Attribution reports is limited to Search traffic only, while data in the Campaigns tab will include Search partner traffic, as well as Display or YouTube conversions.
 Keep in mind that traffic on these networks can only be reported on a last-click basis.

 These conversions come from customers who’ve signed into Google across different devices.
-In the Campaigns tab, the “Conversions” column includes cross-device conversions for Search and Shopping, and for Display if opted in.
+In the Campaigns tab, the “Conversions” column includes cross-device conversions for Search, Shopping, and the Display Network.
 In Attribution reports, you can only find cross-device conversions in the “Cross-device activity” reports.
 Learn more about cross-device activity reports.